kamranasif506/Portfolio-project/README.md

 ### Key Features <a name="key-features"></a>

-- Added script.js file.
-- Added Mobile nav menu functionality.
+- Added popup project Detail functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>